 25. Don't worry if you notice the inner needles on evergreen branches turning brown; it's normal for the oldest ones to do that before shedding.

-26. You can safely move deciduous trees and shrubs once leaves have fallen off.
+27. You can safely move deciduous trees and shrubs once they've lost their leaves.

-28. If you delay cutting back black-eyed susans and coneflowers until spring, their seed heads will provide food for hungry birds during winter.
+28. Allow seed heads to remain on black-eyed Susans and coneflowers until spring; they'll provide food for hungry birds during winter.

 29. Harvest chards, greens and kale.